 Oh.
 My.
 Gosh.
 We FINALLY finished this project!!
 Read through to see how we did it, and scroll to the bottom to see the updated budget breakdown and materials list.

-If you need to get caught up on the DIY Marquee Letter saga, check out part 1, part 2, and part 3.
+If you need to get caught up on the DIY Marquee Letter saga, check out part 1 and part 2.
 Here’s how it started: before we even bought our house, we went to a wedding expo and spotted these marquee letters.
 We instantly fell in L.O.V.E. with them and had to figure out how to make our own!

 Finally, we decided it was time

 give the people what they wanted finish ‘er up.
 And that meant doing the hardest part: adding the metal flashing to the sides.
 We bought four rolls of 6-inch aluminum flashing because we wanted our letters to have metal siding (there are some tutorials online using poster board for the sides but we wanted something a little more sturdy).
 We couldn’t find any tutorials for making wood and metal letters so we decided to wing it.

 (Before we get into all the pictures, a quick side note: we worked on this project on and off over several months so don’t be surprised if our outfits, location, time of day, and Evan’s haircut-necessity-level change from picture to picture.)

 We started with the L because it was the easiest and because we are just OCD enough that the thought of doing the letters out of order bothered us.
 The first step when adding the flashing is to unroll your metal and sit the letter on it.